kiran-brahma/KSPL-Resources/src/pages/docs/Gig-Worker.md

 * Every eligible unorganized worker, gig worker or platform worker shall make an application for registration in the specified form along with relevant documents including Aadhaar number

-The changes are expected to increase the total cost for Companies engaging Gig workers while also reducing some of the flexibility benefits it offered them to scale up or down as needed.
-However, one key thing to keep in mind is that Social Security is one key benefit that is expected to be rolled out.
+The changes are expected to increase the total cost for Companies when engaging Gig workers while also reducing some of the flexibility benefits such as ability to scale up or down as needed.
+However, one key thing to keep in mind is that Social Security is one key benefit that is expected to be rolled out for all Gig-Workers in India.

-Companies will need to keep in mind same.
-Companies will need to evaluate clearly the costs of engaging Gig-workers and Contract Employees before deciding on way forward.
+Companies will need to evaluate clearly the benefits and costs of engaging Gig-workers and Contract Employees before deciding on employment model for future projects.